Problem Analysis «Prev Next»

 Association class

 Be on the lookout for association classes when you see a multiplicity of more than one used on both ends of the association.
+The following series of images examines modeling many to many associations.

-Modeling Advanced Associations 1) Examine many to many associations.
+1) Examine many to many associations.
 Ask 'Is there information that we need about the links in this association?'
-2) Identify the information that you need to track.
-Sometimes it will be a single attribute.

 Sometimes it could be attributes and operations.